Arjun: The Warrior Prince: Plot

-In the meantime, Arjun won a swayamvar, and married the daughter of the King of Panchala, Draupadi.
+In the meantime, Arjun won a swayamvar and married the daughter of the King of Panchala, Draupadi.
 Duryodhana, who loathed the Pandavas, hatched a conspiracy with his uncle Shakuni and won all that belonged to the Pandavas in a betting game called chaupar.
-After losing everything, Yudhishthira betted his own brothers and Draupadi, and even himself.
+After losing everything, Yudhishthira betted his own brothers, Draupadi, and even himself.
 Draupadi was insulted in front of everyone, but Arjuna could not say anything because Yudhishthira was the king, and the king's words are the last words.
-The Pandavas, according to the rules of the game, had to go into exile for twelve years and an agyatavasa for one year.

-While all the Pandavas go one way, Arjuna travels North to do tapasya.
+The Pandavas, according to the rules of the game, had to go into exile for twelve years and an agyatavasa (hiding) for one year.
+While all the Pandavas go one way, Arjuna travels north to do tapasya.
 Before leaving, Draupadi makes him promise that he will take revenge for her insult.
-He then leaves, and does tapasya, during which he earns a bow from the Lord Shiva.
+He then leaves and does tapasya, during which he earns a bow from the Lord Shiva.

-The story then shifts back to the present day Viratnagar.
-It is revealed that the Pandavas are spending their secret exile, or 'agyatavasa', there, and are noticed by some of the spies of Duryodhana.
+The story then shifts back to the present-day Viratnagar.
+It is revealed that the Pandavas are spending their secret exile, or 'agyatavasa', there and are noticed by some of the spies of Duryodhana.
 According to the outcome of the game, if any one of the Pandavas is found before the end of that one year, the Pandavas will have to again go for a twelve-year exile.
 The spy informs Duryodhana that the Pandavas are in Viratnagar.
 So he launches an attack on Viratnagar with the help of his bandit friends.
 The king of Viratnagar leaves to thrash the marauding bandits.
 However, that is the bait.
 From the other direction, Duryodhana's army comes, and it seems that the young prince of Viratnagar is the only one who is left to fight.

 Uttar's maid drives the young prince's chariot to the field, but the prince, distraught by the number of enemies, flees.
-The maid stops him, and reveals her true identity: the maid (Brihannala) comes out as Arjun.
+The maid stops him and reveals her true identity: Brihannala comes out as Arjun.
 Arjun retrieves his bow and makes prince Uttar drive his chariot.
 The warrior massacres the army and emerges victorious, and at last, Arjuna alone defeats all Kaurava warriors, including Bhisma and Drona.